Andrew Kittredge

-Andrew Michael Kittredge (born March 17, 1990) is an American professional baseball pitcher for the Tampa Bay Rays of Major League Baseball (MLB).
+Andrew Michael Kittredge (born March 17, 1990) is an American professional baseball pitcher for the Baltimore Orioles of Major League Baseball (MLB).
+He has previously played in MLB for the Tampa Bay Rays, St. Louis Cardinals, and Chicago Cubs.

 Amateur career

 Kittredge attended Ferris High School in Spokane, Washington.
 He was drafted out of high school by the Seattle Mariners in the 45th round of the 2008 Major League Baseball draft, but opted to attend the University of Washington.
 In 2010, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League.

 Professional career

+Seattle Mariners

+On August 25, 2011, Kittredge signed with the Seattle Mariners as an undrafted free agent.
+He made his professional debut for the Low-A Everett AquaSox.

+Kittredge split the 2012 campaign between Single-A Clinton LumberKings, High-A High Desert Mavericks, and Double-A Jackson Generals.
+In 25 appearances for the three affiliates, he compiled a 3-1 record and 4.07 ERA with 43 strikeouts across 42 innings pitched.
+Kittredge split 2013 between High Desert, Jackson, and the Triple-A Tacoma Rainiers.
+In 41 total appearances, he struggled to a 1-5 record and 6.39 ERA with 58 strikeouts across 62 innings pitched.

+In 2014, Kittredge played for Everett, High Desert, and Jackson.
+In 46 appearances out of the bullpen, he accumulated a 7-1 record and 4.32 ERA with 117 strikeouts and 8 saves across 89 2/3 innings pitched.
+Kittredge split 2015 between Jackson and Tacoma, making 36 total appearances and registering a 2-2 record and 4.32 ERA with 60 strikeouts across 75 innings pitched.
+He returned to Jackson and Tacoma in 2016, compiling a combined 3-3 record and 3.50 ERA with 84 strikeouts and 7 saves across 37 games.

+Tampa Bay Rays

 On November 18, 2016, the Mariners traded Kittredge, Dalton Kelly, and Dylan Thompson to the Tampa Bay Rays in exchange for Richie Shaffer and Taylor Motter.